 Watch if: You’re ready for one of the bleakest supernatural horror movies of the 90s.
 Avoid if: You can’t even say his name three times with any sort of confidence, let alone watch a whole movie.

-I wouldn’t say Bram Stoker’s Dracula features my favorite Dracula of all time.
+Bram Stoker’s Dracula doesn’t feature my favorite Dracula of all time.
 If you’re asking, it’s a tossup between Bela Lugosi and Christopher Lee.
 However, Bram Stoker’s Dracula does feature Gary Oldman in one of his most staggering, impressive roles as the Count.